innotrade/enapso-graphdb-client/README.md

 Future versions will implement further convenience methods on SPARQL level.
 Any questions and suggestions are welcome.

+**The following demos require a running GraphDB 8.x instance on localhost at port 7200.
+The demos as well as the automated tests require a fully working Ontotext GraphDB repository "Test" and a user "Test" with the password "Test" being set up, which has read/write access to the "Test" Repository.**

 # Creating a GraphDB Endpoint

 ```javascript